Home Repair and Do It Yourself Tips from the Natural Handyman

 Tools you need...

 There is really only two special tools that you need to maintain your phones... a telephone line tester and a multimeter.
+Also a few basic tools such as a wire cutter, stripper, screwdrivers, flashlight, bible, etc.

-A telephone line tester allows you to test any modular telephone jack in your home for proper wiring and function.
-Even though you may not have two phone lines now chances are you will sometime in the future, so I suggest getting a two-line tester instead of a one-line tester.
+A telephone line tester (left) allows you to test any modular telephone jack in your home for proper wiring and function.
+Even though you may not have two phone lines now chances are you will sometime in the future, so I suggest getting a two-line tester (shown) instead of a one-line tester.

 My phones are not working.
 The telephone company said the problem is inside my house.
 How can I find out what the problem is?
 (NOTE: This article covers many of the basics of how your telephones are wired for a better understanding of all other questions)